Necco: 1900s

 In 1927, Necco moved into a new factory on Massachusetts Avenue in Cambridge, which was then the largest factory in the world devoted entirely to candy, as seen in a photograph of a 1928 Necco Wafers truck.

 Necco continued its dominance of the candy-manufacturing business through much of the first half of the 20th century.
 In 1942, the U.S. Government requisitioned a "major portion of the production of the wafers, during World War II since the candy doesn't melt and is 'practically indestructible' during transit," This continued until 1945.

 For several years, Necco was the first, and exclusive, licensed distributor of Rolo candy in the US.
 After losing the license to Hershey, for a time Necco marketed an identical product called "Milk Chocolate Caramel Roll".

 Necco, still a family-run business in 1963 but having financial problems, was acquired by United Industrial Syndicate of New York.
 In 1978, after several reorganizations and seven company presidents, Domenic Antonellis was named its CEO, a role he would play for nearly 30 years.

-From the end of the war through the 1990s, Necco continued to acquire small candy companies throughout the United States and Europe, and with those companies, the rights to manufacture their trademarked candy bars.
+From the end of the war through the 1990s, Necco continued to acquire small candy companies throughout the United States, Canada, and Europe, and with those companies, the rights to manufacture their trademarked candy bars.
 It acquired nearby Page & Shaw in 1960.
 Wisconsin's Stark Candy Company, which was founded in 1939, was acquired in 1988.
 The acquisition of Stark's Sweethearts, combined with Necco's existing Sweet Talk line of candies, made Necco the leading manufacturer of candy "conversation" hearts.
 In 1999, Pittsburgh-based Clark Bar America, Inc. was purchased, and by 2000 the company had 1200 employees.